-Inverness Academy Street plans narrowly voted through
+Decision on controversial Inverness street redesign put on hold

 Other proposals for the street include widening of footpaths and increasing the number of pedestrian crossings.

-Highland Council's Inverness area leader, Ian Brown, said months of discussions had taken place with businesses and others.
+Following the vote on Monday, Highland Council's Inverness area leader, Ian Brown, said months of discussions had taken place with businesses and others.

 He said: “I do believe that the proposed design strikes a careful balance based on all the opinions that have been expressed and that it will deliver sustainable transport, city centre regeneration, and will support the city centre economy."